Best double glazing companies Double glazing prices

 The tables below shows how much you should expect to pay for various double glazing jobs, from different sizes of sash and casement windows to replacing all the windows in a house.
 Which? members can log in to view the results.
 If you're not yet a member, try Which? for £1 to unlock this and all our other online reviews and advice.

-How we got our double glazing prices
+How we calculated our double glazing prices

 Typical prices - The price range shown for each scenario covers the middle 50% of prices collected from 15 Which?
 Local traders.
 The quoted prices are final (including all discounts) for standard white uPVC frames with B-rated glass and include materials, labour, removal and disposal of existing windows, internal and external ‘making good’, VAT and incidentals.